campusdomar/PuMuKIT1/doc/UserGuide.md

 -   *Recording date* of the multimedia object.

 Below this list, there is a button to create new multimedia objects inside the series you are administrating and a button to execute the wizard inside the series.
-There is also a list of rapid-access that allows you to delete, modify the state of several multimedia objects at a time and rearrange multimedia objects of series.
+There is also a rapid-access list that allows you to delete, modify the state of several multimedia objects at a time and rearrange multimedia objects of series.

-When you click on an item of the multimedia objects’ list, this is selected, updating the previewing and the administration section with the contents of this multimedia object.
+When you click on an item of the multimedia objects’ list, this item is selected, updating the previewing and the administration section with the contents of this multimedia object.
 The previewing has a similar design as the block shown in the public web portal when the items of a series are listed.
 Since the multimedia object is the core part of the database, the administration section now is very big.
-Therefore, it is divided into five tabs and as background image there is the identifier of the multimedia object.
+Therefore, it is divided into five tabs and as background image the identifier of the multimedia object is used.
 The tabs are: publication metadata, descriptive metadata, knowledge areas, people and technical metadata.

 ![](images/image17.jpg)